-(5) "Allowable average annual rent" shall mean annual rent for an affordable rental unit of the size indicated below that is 18 percent of the annual net income of a household of median income as defined in this Section, adjusted for the household size indicated below as set forth in CCR Title 25, Section 6932, as amended from time to time:
+(5) "Allowable average annual rent" shall mean annual rent for an affordable rental unit of the size indicated below that is #830-percent of the annual net gross income of a household of median income as defined in this Section, adjusted for the household size indicated below, and, where applicable, adjusted to reflect the Department's policy on unbundled parking for affordable housing units as specified in the Procedures Manual and amended from time to time:

-Number of Bedrooms (or, for live/work units Number of Persons in Household
+Number of Bedrooms (or, for live/work units square foot Number of Persons in

-square foot equivalency)
+equivalency) Household

-0 (Less than 600 square feet) 1
+0 (Less than 600 square feet) 1 .

 1 (601 to 850 square feet) 2

 2 (851 to 1100 square feet) 3

 3 (1101 to 1300 square feet) 4

-4 (More than 1300 square feet) .
-5
+4 (More than 1300 square feet) 5

-(6) "Annual net income" shall mean net income as defined in CCR Title 25.
-Section6916, as amended from time to time.

-(7) "Average annual rent" shall mean the total annual rent for the calendar year charged by a housing project for all affordable rental units in the project of an equal number of bedrooms divided by the total number of affordable units in the project with that number of bedrooms.

-(8) "Average purchase price" shall mean the purchase price for all affordable owned units in an affordable housing project of an equal number of bedrooms divided by the total number of affordable units in the project with that number $\underline{\rho}$ bedrooms.
+- (6) "Annual net income" shall mean net income as defined in CCR Title 25, Section 6916, as amended from time to time.
+"Annual gross income" shall mean gross income as defined in CCR Title 25, Section 6914, as amended from time to time, except that the Mayor's Office of Housing may, in order to promote consistency with the procedures of the San Francisco Redevelopment Agency, develop an asset test that differs from the State definition if it publishes that test in the Procedures Manual. - (7) "Average annual rent" shall mean the total annual rent for the calendar year charged by a housing project for all affordable rental units in the project of an equal number of bedrooms divided by the total number of affordable units in the project with that number of bedrooms. - (8) "Average purchase price" shall mean the purchase price for all affordable owned units in an affordable housing project of an equal number of bedrooms divided by the total number of affordable units in the project with that number of bedrooms.